RecklessPotcover/DECO3500-Project/README.md

 ### Low Fidelity Prototype
 Our low-fidelity model is focused on facilitating the rescue process and daily first aid learning for volunteers.
 ### Heuristic Evaluation
-We chose the illumination assessment as our low-fidelity assessment method.
 #### Process
 Users will provide comments on our low-fidelity model based on 10 areas of questions.
 #### Result
 We invited 6 evaluators and gained 18 valuable revised opinions.
 #### Changes
-We have listed the changes we are going to make in our mid-fidelity prototype.
 ##### Shortcomings of the volunteer side
 - The process of entering the home is not smooth enough.